YarnSpinnerTool/YarnSpinner-Godot/docs/Installation.md

 Build your Godot project's C# solution, and then enable the plugin in Project > Project Settings > Plugins, checking Enabled next to YarnSpinner-Godot.

 Note: In Godot, if the C# code for a plugin is not built when you open the Godot editor, the plugin in question will be automatically disabled, and you must re-enable it manually after building.

+After you have installed the plugin, see [Usage](./Usage.md)